-PROHIBITIONS: Do not contaminate water, food or feed by storage or disposal.
+Do not contaminate water, food or feed by storage or disposal.

-PESTICIDE STORAGE: Store product in a cool, dry locked place out of reach of children.
+PESTICIDE STORAGE: Store product in a cool, dry, locked place out of reach of children.
+Keep container closed when not in use.
 Do not store below 32°F. Product crystallizes at lower temperatures.
-If exposed, warm or store at higher temperatures and mix to redissolve crystals and assure uniformity before use.
+If exposed, warm or store at higher temperatures and mix to re-dissolve crystals and assure uniformity before use.

-PESTICIDE DISPOSAL: Pesticides wastes are toxic.
+PESTICIDE DISPOSAL: Pesticide wastes are toxic.
 Improper disposal of excess pesticide, spray mixture, or rinsate is a violation of Federal law.
 If these wastes cannot be disposed of according to label instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste Representative at the nearest EPA regional office for guidance.

 CONTAINER DISPOSAL: (METAL) Triple rinse or equivalent.
-Then offer for recycling or reconditioning or puncture and dispose of in a sanitary landfill, or by other procedures approved by State and local authorities.
+Then offer for recycling or reconditioning, or puncture and dispose of in a sanitary landfill, or by other procedures approved by State and local authorities.
 (PLASTIC) Triple rinse or equivalent.
 Puncture and dispose of in a sanitary landfill, or by incineration, or if allowed by State and local authorities by burning.
-If burned stay out of smoke.
+If burned, stay out of smoke.